Covid-19

 You may be able to get a seasonal COVID-19 vaccine in Autumn/Winter 2024/25 if you’re at increased risk of getting seriously ill from COVID-19.
 For example, this may be due to a health condition or your age.
 Those who are eligible include:

-• adults aged 65 years and over
+• all adults aged 65 years and over

-• residents in care homes for older adults
+• frontline health and social care workers and staff in care homes for older adults

 The NHS will contact you if your NHS record suggests you may be eligible.
 All cohorts will start to be vaccinated from 3 October 2024.
 The NHS will start to invite people in those eligible from Monday 16 September, with the public being able to book an appointment on the National Booking Service from Monday 23 September.